Difference between Endpoint Protection Cloud with Antivirus and internet security

-- File quarantine: Removes or isolates infected files depending upon the severity of damage.
+- File quarantine: Removes or isolates infected files depending upon the severity of the damage.

-- Alerts and notifications: Notifies you about periodic scans and updates as well as sending alerts about infected files and potentially malicious software.
+- Alerts and notifications: Notifies you about periodic scans and updates as well as sends alerts about infected files and potentially malicious software.

 - Automatic updates: Provides remote updates about virus scan rules to keep the software up-to-date and capture new viruses and threats.

-As a Symantec’s Cloud Solution Partner, Symantec™ Endpoint Protection Cloud subscription now can be availed directly from XeonBD.
-Which will secure your laptops/ desktops/ Mac/ Windows Server/ Android/iOS devices and much more efficient and advanced than the traditional antivirus or internet security solutions that available in the market.
+As Symantec’s Cloud Solution Partner, Symantec™ Endpoint Protection Cloud subscription now can be availed directly from XeonBD.
+Which will secure your laptops/ desktops/ Mac/ Windows Server/ Android/iOS devices and is much more efficient and advanced than the traditional antivirus or internet security solutions that are available in the market.

-Symantec™ Endpoint Protection Cloud (SEP Cloud) is an easy to use security-as-a-service that protects and manages PC, Mac, mobile devices and servers from a single console, making it the ideal solution for organizations with limited IT security resources.
-Symantec™ Endpoint Protection Cloud (SEP Cloud) effectively stops today’s ransomware, zero-day threats and other sophisticated attacks using advanced multi-layered technologies including advanced machine learning and behavior analysis.
-Utilizing SEP Cloud’s (Symantec™ Endpoint Protection Cloud), default security settings and self-service device enrollment capabilities, this solution quickly protects your endpoints.
-To learn more about SEP Cloud visit https://www.xeonbd.com/
+Symantec™ Endpoint Protection Cloud (SEP Cloud) is an easy-to-use security-as-a-service that protects and manages PC, Mac, mobile devices, and servers from a single console, making it the ideal solution for organizations with limited IT security resources.
+Symantec™ Endpoint Protection Cloud (SEP Cloud) effectively stops today’s ransomware, zero-day threats, and other sophisticated attacks using advanced multi-layered technologies including advanced machine learning and behavior analysis.
+Utilizing SEP Cloud’s (Symantec™ Endpoint Protection Cloud), default security settings, and self-service device enrollment capabilities, this solution quickly protects your endpoints.
+To learn more about SEP Cloud visit http://www.xeonbd.com/

-30 Days free trial also available for SEP Cloud.
+30 Days free trial is also available for SEP Cloud.

-Symantec™ Endpoint Protection Cloud comes in 3 subscription model.
+Symantec™ Endpoint Protection Cloud comes in 3 subscription models.